 A city full of fantastic experiences

-Hong Kong‘s fusion of cultures will offer visitors many fantastic experiences.
+Hong Kong‘s fusion of cultures will offer visitors many fantastic experiences, from street food tours to water sports to festivals.
 It is also one of the reasons why this city is one of the world’s most popular travel destinations.

 Frequently asked questions about festivals in Hong Kong